 Before hardships and trials frustrated us, angered us, even scandalized us…“ Why do I have to go through this…again?”

-Now, however, the trials operate in us to call forth from us ever deepening levels of persevering endurance (hypomonḗ) which will enable us to bear forth the fruit of “good work” (érgon agathós) through the Holy Spirit.
+Now, however, the trials operate in us to call forth from us ever deepening levels of persevering endurance (hypomonḗ), which will enable us to bear forth the fruit of “good work” (érgon agathós) through the Holy Spirit.

 It is not the struggle and then the good work.

-The struggle itself, in no uncertain terms, is the good work.
 And whatever the particular relation may be, one cannot separate the two.

 “Getting through” or stepping into the Hero’s Quest